CompanyOnTheWorld/craft-ops/README.md

 ## Getting Started

-Just clone this repo as the name of your project and remove the `.git` folder if you like.
-Then you just build the `dev` vm:
+Clone this repo as the name of your project and then build the `dev` vm:

 ```
 vagrant up dev